sfeucht/annotation_evaluation/README.md

 Visit this link to access the complete corpus of annotated documents: https://drive.google.com/drive/u/1/folders/13gOFgg6cp8tQSXezj-cwML6iNn3SzU99

-In this corpus, folders 0, 1, and 2 are annotator folders.
-Each folder contains the documents annotated by each annotator, named here as annotator 0, 1, or 2.
+In this corpus, folders 0, 1, and 2 contain the documents annotated by each annotator, named here as annotator 0, 1, or 2.
 Files ending in .txt contain annotations for situation entities and document level ratings, while files ending in .txt-annotation contain annotations for coherence relations.
+More information about the annotation process can be found in the documents titled Annotation Manual and Additional Annotation Instructions.

 Guide to the files and folders on GitHub: